Achilles International Canada (AIC) About Us

 • Richard Marsolais, President, Achilles Ottawa.
 His goal is to complete the 6 Major Marathons with Berlin in 2024.

-Thank you to Kim Umbach, Chris White and John Tomasino, for their past dedication to the AIC Board.
+Thank you to Ryan Hooey, Lori Chong, and Teresa Lee for their past dedication to the AIC Board.
 We look forward to continuing working with you in other capacities, whether as one of our Committee members, AIC volunteers/guides or simply joining AIC activities.

 • Lisa Derencinovic, AIC President